bcwells24/CS499/README.md

 # Android Inventory App
-## Created by: Bradley Wells for the Computer Science Capstone Course
+Created by: Bradley Wells
+Computer Science Capstone Course (CS-499)
-## Southern New Hampshire University
+Southern New Hampshire University
-## Advised by: Dr. Maciosek
+Advised by: Dr. Maciosek

 ## Overview
 This guide provides the steps needed to open, build, and run the **Android Inventory App** located